bradjohnl/gpt_python_cli/README.md

 This project, GPT_Python_CLI, is an independently developed tool and is not affiliated with, endorsed, or supported by OpenAI Inc. It is not an official client for the OpenAI API, nor is it developed or maintained by OpenAI.

 It also allows you to use the gpt_index Python library to index your custom data and use it with the ChatGPT API.
 This is a great way to train your own custom AI chatbot using the ChatGPT API.
-You can find more information about the gpt_index (LLama index) library here: https://gpt-index.readthedocs.io/en/latest/index.html
+You can find more information about the gpt_index (LLama index) library [here](https://gpt-index.readthedocs.io/en/latest/index.html)

 The GPT_Python_CLI project aims to provide a convenient command-line interface for users to interact with language models through the OpenAI API.
 Any opinions, findings, conclusions, or recommendations expressed in this project are those of the author(s) and do not necessarily reflect the views of OpenAI Inc.

 Please refer to OpenAI's official documentation for the most accurate and up-to-date information regarding the OpenAI API, GPT models, and their usage.

 ## Introduction

-**README is outdated, have to find time to update it.
-Conda is being used as dependency management, so no requirements.txt.
-You can check older versions for requirements.txt content and figure out the packages also from the environment.yml file**

 An unofficial Python-based command-line interface (CLI) for interacting with OpenAI's GPT-4 model.
 With this CLI, you can ask questions, generate text, and use custom prompts to control the model's output.